AbdurahmonML/Image-editing-by-text/README.md

 - `/random` - Bot generates random image.
 - `/upload_image` - User uploads real image, with this comand bot will understand it.

+## How to run the bot

+Just run bot_script.ipynb file and it will connect to your telegram server, untill this notebook is running, the bot will continue working.

 ## Demo

 You can see full demo by this link: https://drive.google.com/file/d/1uVZsAG_TaHdp3IG-UKZLVO54KHCGQNb6/view?usp=sharing